ConSearcher: Supporting Conversational Information Seeking in Online Communities with Member Personas: ConSearcher

 \subsubsection{Provider Persona (\autoref{fig:System} E): Getting Contextualized Answers from Agents with Diverse Background}

 Apart from the \baselineB{} (named as GPT in the interface), Harry now has options to converse with agents with different personas of information providers in the Chat List.
 He is interested in learning from the perspectives of Yuki (\autoref{fig:System} E1), who is ``an aspiring anime filmmaker with a deep understanding of Japanese animation industry trends, skilled in creating immersive anime experiences, and passionate about showcasing the beauty of anime culture through visual storytelling''.
-Harry can select suggested queries from the factor map (\autoref{fig:System} B1) or seeker personas (\autoref{fig:System} D3) and ask the agent Yuki, whose answer is structured as below. \wu{\textbf{Answer of provider persona} which is grounded on community posts, comments, and backgrounds of selected seeker and provider personas.
-For example, when Harry asks for anime location recommendations, Haruka, an anime travel planner, provides several locations along with her opinions and the reasons for her recommendations. \textbf{Answer of genAI}, which is purely generated by LLM with the provider persona.
+Harry can select suggested queries from the factor map (\autoref{fig:System} B1) or seeker personas (\autoref{fig:System} D3) and ask the agent Yuki, whose answer is structured into \minor{four parts}. \wu{\textbf{Answer of provider persona} is grounded in community posts, comments, and the background contexts of both the selected seeker and provider personas.
+For example, when Harry asks for anime location recommendations, Haruka, an anime travel planner, provides several locations along with her opinions and the reasons for her recommendations. \textbf{Answer of genAI}, is generated entirely by LLM based on the provider persona.
 Given the potential scarcity of community data suitable for specific provider personas, we prompt LLM to provide additional information support.
-Leveraging their vast training data, LLMs have the potential to provide valuable insights.} \textbf{Reference}: community data that contributes to the answer of provider persona and \textbf{Recommended Questions}.
+Leveraging their vast training data, LLMs have the potential to provide valuable insights.} \textbf{Reference} cites community data that contributes to the answer of provider persona.
+Finally, the response includes \textbf{Recommended Questions} to suggest potential follow-up queries and facilitate Harry’s further exploration.